Python-Test-Engineer/iwswordpress/README.md

 ## Talks and Workshops

 A list of talks and workshops I have given:

+- TALK: Web Components in WP, Gutenberg and as HTML plugins. - WordCamp North East Ohio May 2021.

 - TALK: Leveraging the power or the WordPress REST API - WP Leeds April 2021